-At its simplest, risk treatment involves a process to modify a risk by changing the consequences that could occur or their likelihood.
-This process requires creative consideration of options and detailed design, both inputs being necessary to find and select the best risk treatment.
+Risk treatment involves a process to modify a risk by changing the consequences that could occur or their likelihood.
+This requires creative thinking about options as well as detailed design, both being necessary to find and select the best risk treatment approach.

-Once implemented, risk treatments will either create new controls or amend existing controls.
+Once implemented, risk treatments usually either create new controls or amend existing controls.

-Risk treatment takes place in two distinctive contexts:
+Risk treatment takes place in two distinct contexts:

 - In the proactive context, where an organisation has successfully integrated risk management into a system of management, risk treatment is integral to and effectively indistinguishable from decision-making.
 Therefore, at the time a decision is finalised, the risk created by the decision will be within the organisation’s risk criteria.

-In both contexts, those risks that the organisation judges to be unacceptable should be treated.
+In either context, those risks that the organisation judges to be unacceptable should be treated.

 Risk treatment options